The essential resource for your practice

 Every year, Medicare review contractors, including Recovery Audit Contractors (RACs), Comprehensive Error Rate Testing (CERT) contractors and Medicare Administrative Contractors (MACs), request more than 1 million medical records, which they compare with billing data to determine the potential for overpayments.
 To date, the vast majority of these documents are submitted in paper format via mail or fax.
 With the push toward electronic record keeping, the Centers for Medicare & Medicaid Services (CMS) has launched a test of electronic submission of medical documentation (esMD) to determine the feasibility for contractors to request and providers to supply this documentation in electronic format (direct upload from EHR or PDF transmissions).

-According to one source, “esMD utilizes the technology of the Nationwide Health Information Network, called CONNECT-compatible gateways, to keep the documentation secure as it moves from the provider to the requesting contractor.”
+According to one source (link removed), “esMD utilizes the technology of the Nationwide Health Information Network, called CONNECT-compatible gateways, to keep the documentation secure as it moves from the provider to the requesting contractor.”
 In Phase 1 of CMS’ pilot testing, the review contractors will still contact providers on paper but the provider has the option to submit documentation electronically if they use a clearing house or an EHR vendor who has been approved as “Health Information Handler (HIH).”
 Interested providers who have placed their paper documents in remote storage or who have scanned all their paper records should check with their vendor and clearing house to investigate their options to submit using esMD.
-More information can be found on the CMS Web site here.
+More information can be found on the CMS Web site here (link removed).

 For more information, please e-mail rr&q@AUAnet.org.

 1David C. Classen, MD, and David W. Bates, MD

 N Engl J Med 2011; 365:855-858 September 1, 2011, Finding the Meaning in Meaningful Use